adventuremomblog

 Admire Architecture on a Horse-Drawn Carriage Tour

 We really enjoyed an evening horse-drawn carriage ride.
 The tour shared more about the history of downtown Wilmington.
-We also learned more about many of the gorgeous homes as we passed by at around 2mph.

-It was so nice to take things in at a slower pace!
+We also learned more about many beautiful homes we passed by at around 2mph and it was so nice to take things in at a slower pace!

 Water Tour in Wilmington, North Carolina